SciML/SciMLSensitivity.jl/docs/src/examples/neural_ode/simplechains.md

-# Neural Ordinary Differential Equations with SimpleChains
+# Faster Neural Ordinary Differential Equations with SimpleChains

 [SimpleChains](https://github.com/PumasAI/SimpleChains.jl) has demonstrated performance boosts of ~5x and ~30x when compared to other mainstream deep learning frameworks like Pytorch for the training and evaluation in the specific case of small neural networks.
 For the nitty-gritty details, as well as, some SciML related videos around the need and applications of such a library, we can refer to this [blogpost](https://julialang.org/blog/2022/04/simple-chains/).
 As for doing Scientific Machine Learning, how do we even begin with training neural ODEs with any generic deep learning library?